UNC-Libraries/SCTS-Documentation/How to Proceed.md

 There are, however, standards, policies, and procedures that must be applied with common sense and flexibility.

-UNIVERSITY ARCHIVES (UA) includes records documenting every stage in the growth of the nation’s first state university and its response to local and national issues, from slavery to evolution to freedom of speech.
+UNIVERSITY ARCHIVES includes records documenting every stage in the growth of the nation’s first state university and its response to local and national issues, from slavery to evolution to freedom of speech.
 These records are important not only to researchers specifically interested in the history of the University of North Carolina but to those interested in any aspect of the history of higher education.